aschollwoeck/aschollwoeck.github.io/hugo/content/posts/2022-09-20-starting-blogging-really.md

 - What do you want to achieve in the future?
 - What is really important to you?

+And of course the question of all questions:
+- What is the meaning of life?
+(Spoiler: Responsibility.
+And what my mother printed on a flag for our local club: Having a goal in mind gives meaning to life)

 The really good thing about Jordan is, that he not only tells you in a very direct way (I like it, I'm german 😉) to reflect on yourself but he also tells you on how to do it and suggests practical ways on how to approach it.
-You can check all his lectures on YouTube (for free!) but... well... it will take time to consume some > 400 hours of lectures 😉
+You can check all his lectures on YouTube (for free!) but... well... it will take time to consume some > 400 hours of lectures 😉.
-There are also some videos on the internet which summarize it for you 😉
+There are also some videos on the internet which summarize it for you 😉.

 So, here I am - reflecting on my life.
 - I can't wish for a better family